jeremyef/fund-data-cache/readme.md

 # Fund Data Cache

-This is a simple Express app that uses Redis to cache data.
+This is a simple Express app that uses local cache to cache data from an API.
 The app exposes the route:

-- `/fund/:fundname`: Accepts a `fundname` parameter and checks if the value of `fundname` exists in Redis.
+- `/fund/:fundname`: Accepts a `fundname` parameter and checks if the value of `fundname` exists in local cache.
 If it exists, returns the cached value.
-Otherwise, creates a new Redis record with `fundname` as the key.
+Otherwise, creates a new local cache record with `fundname` as the key.

+Only fund names that are listed set will return a valid response.
+Anything else will return not found.

 ## Installation